-In this group (Figure 4-31) users must define general information about the module to create.
+In this group (Figure 4-35) users must define general information about the module to create.
 The fields to be defined are the following:

 Attribute Name Format Purpose Example Identifier Short string Unique module identification.
 LIDAR Module version Float In a new module this field will be filled with a default value.
-1.0 Description Medium string Free writing area where to briefly describe the module.
-State-of-the-art LIDAR instrument module Author Short string Text field for the author's name.
-DMS Source file Medium string Optional field for a file representing the source code of the module. modules/LIDAR/src/lidar.f90 Executable Medium string The executable file (either a binary or script) to be invoked in a simulation. module/LIDAR/bin/lidar
+1.0 1 Description Medium string State-of-the-art LIDAR instrument module Author Short string Text field for the author's name.
+Text field for the author's name.
+DMS Source file Medium string Optional field for a file 8 representing the source code of the module. modules/LIDAR/src/lidar.f90 Executable Medium string The executable 9 file (either a binary or script) to be invoked in a simulation. module/LIDAR/bin/lidar

-Non-trivial modules in general will have several routines, so the "source" is likely to be an archive (e.g. module-src.tar.gz).
+8 Non-trivial modules in general will have several routines, so the "source" is likely to be an archive (e.g. module-src.tar.gz).
 This field is merely informative and has no effect on execution.

-The compilation of the modules is a process outside the scope of openSF.
+9 The compilation of the modules is a process outside the scope of openSF.

-Figure 4-31: Module general data
+Figure 4-35: Module general data